What is a Bug Out Bag and Why Do You Need One?

 If you are bugging out to a location with possible fishing or hunting areas (or you know about the local plant life), be prepared with a simple fishing kit of line with spool, a couple of hooks and whatever weapon or multitool you have.

-Your shelter can be anything as simple as a tarpaulin or as complex as a fold-out tent, but you’ve got to be sure you can pack it and carry it in your bug out bag for days on end without slowing you down.
-Depending on where you’re situated, you can guess what sort of climate you’re going to be living in during the first few days of a disaster: weather you want to stay warm or cool, but always dry.
+Your shelter can be anything as simple as a tarpaulin, sleeping bag or as complex as a fold-out tent, but you’ve got to be sure you can pack it and carry it in your bug out bag for days on end without slowing you down.
+Depending on where you’re situated, you can guess what sort of climate you’re going to be living in during the first few days of a disaster (natural disasters): whether you want to stay warm or cool, but always dry.
 A space blanket will work in a variety of situations, as will a compact survival tent.

 As I mentioned earlier many of the other items you’ll put in your bug out bag will help maintain your shelter, breathing, food and water.
-Here I’ll be listing the top things to keep you comfortable and safe, and making sure your essentials will last you the duration of a disaster.
+Here I’ll be listing the top things to keep you comfortable and safe, and making sure your essentials will last you the duration (at least 72 hours and more) of a disaster.

 - Matches and/or fire starters are pretty much a must to help keep you warm and cook much needed food after your rations are gone.
 Firewood and kindling can be picked up on the go and you’d never want to lug any of this in your pack.